 Smoldering moxa will produce much of smoke and a pungent smell, as well.
 Patients having respiratory disorders may demand their practitioner to use moxa sticks without smoke as a substitute.

-Rest assured that in our Live Well TCM Clinic at Sydney, Master Wang who is a certified Chinese medicine practitioner will be conducting the treatment himself.
+Rest assured that in our Live Well TCM Clinic at Sydney, Yunkuo Wang who is a certified Chinese medicine practitioner will be conducting the treatment himself.